framps/raspiBackupDoc/en/src/function-overview.md

     For developers, *raspiBackup* offers various [extension points](hooks-for-own-scripts.md), to perform pre- and post-processing during backup as well as during restore by your own code.
+    For example there exists an extension which stops docker containers before the backup and starts them at the end again.

   - Backup of *NVMe* storage